 - Rating and scheduling – Defining price and time of delivery for quicker lead times

 - Payment integration – Providing a seamless payment experience for the customer

-Having a DOM system that can manage omnichannel fulfillment will maximize efficiency and cost during the process of filling the customer order and getting it to its destination.
+A DOM system that can handle omnichannel fulfillment will help you be more efficient and save money when fulfilling customer orders and getting them to their destination.
 Optimal fulfillment planning is an essential part of any sales channel.
 The following features are key:

 - Store portal – Providing a user-friendly system for managing orders during the fulfillment process

 - Dropshipping – Leveraging the right nodes for lower shipping costs and efficient fulfillment and delivery

 - Mobile picking – Offering a mobile point of sale system on which store associates can pick and pack single and batch orders from inside the store